J&J pauses COVID-19 vaccine trials due to unexplained illness in participant

 “It would have to be a serious adverse event.
 If it was something like prostate cancer, uncontrolled diabetes or a heart attack - they wouldn’t stop it for any of those reasons.
 This is likely to be a neurological event,” he said.

-Last month, J&J said its experimental COVID-19 vaccine produced a strong immune response against the novel coronavirus in an early-to-mid stage clinical trial, following which the company kicked off a final 60,000-person trial, whose results had been expected by the end of this year or early 2021.
+Last month, J&J said its experimental COVID-19 vaccine produced a strong immune response against the novel coronavirus in an early-to-mid stage clinical trial.
+This prompted the company to start the large scale trial, with results expected by the end of this year or early 2021.

-Johnson & Johnson declined to elaborate about the illness due to privacy concerns.
+J&J declined to elaborate on the illness due to privacy concerns.
 It did say that some participants in studies get placebos, and it was not always clear whether a person suffering a serious adverse event in a clinical trial received a placebo or the treatment.

-Reporting by Ayanti Bera in Bengaluru, Deena Beasley in Los Angeles and Peter Henderson in Oakland; Editing by Rashmi Aich
+Reporting by Ayanti Bera in Bengaluru, Deena Beasley in Los Angeles, Peter Henderson in Oakland, Ludwig Burger in Frankfurt; Editing by Rashmi Aich and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.